WCAG 3 Introduction

 The WCAG 3 documents explain how to make the web more accessible to people with disabilities.
 WCAG 3 applies to web content, apps, tools, publishing, and emerging technologies on the web.
-(The rest of this page uses “website” for simplicity, yet WCAG applies more broadly than websites.)

 This page will be updated regularly as work on the WCAG 3 Draft progresses.